TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 8. Declare each of the parameters to the function.
 Each parameter should get its own line.
-All the parameter lines should be indented from the function name and the docstring.
+All the parameter lines should be indented kutoka the function name and the docstring.

    The general form of these parameter lines is as follows: